 The best way to get from Mykonos to Santorini

 Ask five people for the best ferry from Mykonos to Santorini, and you are likely to get five different answers.

-In fact, the answer is really up to you – as there is a range of ferries available, you would just have to find the one that suits your timetable and budget best.
+In fact, the answer is really up to you.
+There are a range of ferries available, you would just have to find the one that suits your timetable and budget best.